 The perfect logo will be reflective of your brand’s personality.
 It might also have a little bit of your own personality in there, as well.
 Color, font choice, overall layout, and artwork type all have infinite combinations to inject personality into your logo.
 Designers & those hiring designers should be cognizant of a brand’s personality and what their logo should say about the company.
 It’s more than a business name displayed nicely — it’s this little beautiful design jam-packed with information about a company.

 Your designer, provided that they are well-versed in the design & business ownership industries, should be able to lead you down the right path.
 My bonus tip?
 Allow them to do so.
 Figure out what your must-haves are, and the things you may be willing to compromise on, or let go.
 Working with a client that has only a list of must-haves for their logo is a tall order, especially when the designer knows that some of those must-haves aren’t the best choice for a successful, long-lasting logo design.

 Remember appeal?
 While your designer wants you to *love* your logo, your designer knows that your target market should *love* your logo even more…after all, your target market will be the ones hiring you or purchasing from you.

 If you’d like to chat about your possible logo design, we’re always available and would love to hear from you!
+We have a wide variety of premade logos available through our premade market section, and we also do custom work!
 Feel free to contact us about your project, or if you’d like a little direction from professionals!